 - The Ood, who got enslaved by humanity because of it.

 - Cole, from Tracker.
 Averted with most other aliens, who are escaped prisoners.
 On the other hand, one reveals that she was jailed for something that isn't even a misdemeanor on Earth.

 - They're pretty much all Human Aliens, but this applies to many encounters in Stargate SG-1 and Stargate Atlantis.
 Usually, the natives of any given planet are perfectly harmless and need the heroes help to survive the Big Bad.

-- The Mr. Saturns from Earthbound and MOTHER 3, while not extraterrestrial, fit this trope to a "T".
+- The Mr. Saturns from Earthbound and Mother 3, while not explicitly stated to be extraterrestrial, fit this trope to a "T".
 Shigesato Itoi deliberately portrayed them as "symbols of innocence".

 - Elvis, the Maian from Perfect Dark more or less fits this trope, as opposed to the malevolent Skedar race of aliens.

 - The Lumas from Super Mario Galaxy and Super Mario Galaxy 2, who not only serve as allies to Mario, but also turn into either Launch Stars, planets, mushrooms, and even sacrifice themselves to stop the black hole created when Bowser's galaxy exploded.

 - Sonic Colors: The Lumas' counterparts, the Wisps also fit this trope as well, helping Sonic by allowing him to use their unique powers to free other Wisps from Eggman's grasp and they rescue Sonic from an inescapable black hole.